Mitigating Concentration Risk in Large Portfolios

 Why It Matters

-Studies have shown that portfolios with more than 25% exposure to a single asset are at elevated risk of volatility and drawdowns.
-Morningstar data suggests that diversified portfolios outperform concentrated ones over a full market cycle, with lower volatility and greater risk-adjusted returns.
+Portfolios with more than 25% in a single holding are at higher risk for volatility and drawdowns.
+Morningstar data shows that diversified portfolios usually outperform concentrated ones over time, with lower risk and steadier returns.

 Case Study: The Tech Bubble Bust